A. Marklund is a HOME

 Marklund is a 501(c)(3) nonprofit organization that serves infants, children, teens and adults with serious and profound developmental disabilities and special healthcare needs.

-With three residential locations–the Marklund Hyde Center in Geneva, the Marklund Philip Center in Bloomingdale, and the Marklund Wasmond Center in Elgin–it is currently home to nearly 174 clients.
+With three residential locations–the Marklund Hyde Center in Geneva, the Marklund Philip Center in Bloomingdale, and the Marklund Wasmond Center in Elgin–it is currently home to nearly 174 residents.
 The Hyde Center is specifically licensed as an Intermediate Care Facility (ICF) while the Philip and Wasmond Centers are licensed as Medically Complex/Skilled Nursing facilities for adults and children with developmental disabilities (MC/DD).
-Each of our locations has on-site Developmental Training Centers for adults, with program that provides individualized programming for adults that focuses on daily living and vocational skills to improve each individual’s level of independence.
-More than 500 staff members and thousands of volunteers support the needs of the clients at provided at all of our facilities.
+Each of our locations has on-site Community Day Serivces for adults, with program that provides individualized programming for adults that focuses on daily living and vocational skills to improve each individual’s level of independence.
+More than 500 staff members and thousands of volunteers support the needs of the residents and community clients at provided at all of our facilities.

 Marklund Day School, with locations in Bloomingdale and Elgin,is a State Board of Education Licensed Therapeutic Day program that partners with area school districts to serve children with multiple medical needs, learning, emotional and developmental disabilities, and those diagnosed on the Autism Spectrum.

-At Marklund, our clients have safe, happy lives filled with goals and achievements.
+At Marklund, our residents and community clients have safe, happy lives filled with goals and achievements.

 Highlights from Fiscal Year 2018: